Korea: Ssireum

 Ssireum is a traditional form of wrestling that has been practised in Korea for thousands of years, with evidence discovered from Goguryeo of Korea's Three Kingdoms Period (57 BCE to 688).
 Ssireum is the traditional national sport of Korea.
 During a match, opponents grip each other by sash belts wrapped around the waist and the thigh, attempting to throw their competitor to the sandy ground of the ring.
 The first opponent to touch the ground with any body part above the knee or to lose hold of their opponent loses the round.

 Ssireum competitions are traditionally held twice a year, during the Dano Festival (the 5th day of the fifth lunar month) and Chuseok (the 15th day of the 8th lunar month).
 Competitions are also held throughout the year as a part of festivals and other events.

 Taekkyon

 Taekkyon is a traditional martial art, considered the oldest form of fighting technique of Korea.
-Practiced for centuries and especially popular during the Joseon dynasty, two forms co-existed: one for practical use, the other for sport.
+Practiced for centuries and especially popular during the Joseon period, two forms co-existed: one for practical use, the other for sport.
 This form was usually practised alongside Ssireum during festivals and competitions between villages.
 Nonetheless, Taekkyon almost disappeared during the Japanese Occupation and the Korean War.

 Though lost in North Korea, Taekkyon has enjoyed a spectacular revival from the 1980s in South Korea.
-It is the only martial art in the world (with Ssireum) recognised as a National Treasure of South Korea and a UNESCO Intangible Cultural Heritage.
+It is the only martial art in the world (with Ssireum) recognized as a National Treasure of South Korea and a UNESCO Intangible Cultural Heritage.